WSU-kduncan/ceg3120-cicd-masedagr8/project4/README-CI.md

     - **Link** to your DockerHub repository for this project `https://hub.docker.com/repository/docker/masedagr80ne/ceg3120/general`

+## Part 2

+1. Configuring GitHub Repository Secrets:
+    - How to create a PAT for authentication (note recommended scope for this task) `Go to docker hub setting and Personal access tokens` `click generate an access token`
+      `make sure it has read and write priv`
+      `save this token somewhere it will not show it again!!`
+    - How to set repository Secrets for use by GitHub Actions `In github setting you will go to secrets and variables` `Under actions youll add your username and token to repository secrets` `For my workflow yaml file I made it "based on" github's docker build-puhs-action file`
+    - Describe the Secrets set for this project
+      `the secrets for this project are the username of my dockerhub and the PAT I created`
+2. CI with GitHub Actions
+    - Summary of what your workflow does and when it does it `The workflow logs into dockerhub with the username and token in secrets` `Next it installs QEMU` "from what I tell QEMU allows you to run linux on virtual machine?"
+      `Then we need docker buildx which i simial to docker build but allows you to build images on another machine` `Build and push should as the name suggest should build and push container images to my DockerHub repository`

+    - Explanation of values that need updated if used in a different repository

+         `According to github's docker build-puhs-action file`

+      Building from the current repository automatically uses the [GitHub Token](https://docs.github.com/en/actions/security-guides/automatic-token-authentication), so it does not need to be passed.
+If you want to authenticate against another private repository, you have to use a [secret](https://docs.docker.com/build/ci/github-actions/secrets) named `GIT_AUTH_TOKEN` to be able to authenticate against it with Buildx

+    - **Link** to workflow file in your GitHub repository
+3. Testing & Validating
+    - How to test that your workflow did its tasking
+    - How to verify that the image in DockerHub works when a container is run using the image

 steps to setup Run a container with the node:18-bullesye container image and configure it to run and server the Angular application in angular-site